 While the gelatin is blooming, prepare all the utensils and pans that you’ll be using for the marshmallows.

-Preparing the pans and utensils
+Preparing pans and utensils for butterscotch marshmallows

 Making marshmallows is easy.
 But it’s a sticky business.
 That’s why it’s important to coat all the utensils you use with a layer of butter.
 I’m using butter here because these are butterscotch marshmallows after all (or buttered rum marshmallows).
 But you can use shortening for this purpose too.